Jean Drosny

-Jean Carlos Cordeiro Drosny (born 30 January 1994), simply known as Jean Drosny, is a Brazilian professional footballer who plays as a goalkeeper for Volta Redonda FC.
+Jean Carlos Cordeiro Drosny (born 30 January 1994), simply known as Jean Drosny, is a Brazilian professional footballer who plays as a goalkeeper for Paysandu.

 Career

 Revealed by Figueirense FC, Jean Drosny was part of the state champion squads in 2014 and 2015.
 After loan spells for Inter de Lages and Brasil de Farroupilha, he played in football in the northern region, for Castanhal and Rio Branco.
 In 2018 he was state champion with Sergipe, and was subsequently hired by rival Confiança, where he repeated the feat in 2020.
 After longer spells at Jacuiense and Ferroviário, he arrived at Volta Redonda FC, where he became a great highlight.
 He was loaned to Santo André at the beginning of 2024, but due to the team's bad campaign, he ended up returning in April.

+After 80 appearances for Volta Redonda, Drosny signed with Paysandu for the 2026 season.